-Each customer receives a personalised experience of our business, service that is instantaneous, and guidance in the right direction, minimising wasted time and frustration at both ends.
+Each customer receives a personalized experience of our business, service that is instantaneous, and guidance in the right direction, minimizing wasted time and frustration at both ends.

 With this kind of tool available (and free for the basic version of Drift), there’s really no reason not to be leveraging conversational marketing.